BradleyCodeU/bradleycodeu.github.io/_apcsa/u01a_pt/U01aPaintCalcIntOnly/instructions.md

 title: U01a Paint Calc Int Only
 ---

 You are painting a room and need to calculate the amount of paint that must be purchased.
-All length and area calculations will be in feet and will be entered and stored as integers.
+All inputs and outputs will be stored as integers.
 Even the final cost will be an integer.

 - Fill in the body of the static method calculateWallArea(intlength, width, height, num_doors, num_windows) Assume that doors are 21 square feet and windows are 12 square feet.